lucasconstantino/SassySkeleton/library/extensions/README.md

 - RubyGems;
 - Ad-hoc Compass extensions.

-The first is pretty straight forward for Ruby users: you can install them by running `gem install` and use it in your project by requiring it in your *config.rb*.
+The first is pretty straight forward for Ruby users: you can install them gems by running `gem install` and import them to your files by requiring them at your *config.rb*.

 The second is something purely managed by Compass, and we will talk about it below.